Welcome to today's edition of the Rush 24-7 podcast.

 And that's what set all of this in motion.

-Another story in the post about how the president and most presidents, particularly at this point in their in their two terms, uh live basically isolated lives.
+Another story in the Post about how the president and most presidents, particularly at this point in their two terms, live basically isolated lives.

-Uh and while everybody thinks there's a giant cabinet around and all these aides and all these decisions are being bandied back and forth.
+And while everybody thinks there's a giant cabinet around and all these aides and all these decisions are being bandied back and forth, the fact of the matter is, you know, the rubber hits the road.

-Whoever really makes it inside, he's good, he takes credit for it.
+Whoever really makes it inside, he takes credit for it.

-And Bush's case, I think, uh this uh this probably was his all along.
+In Bush's case, I think this probably was his all along.

-The Libby case during the trial and and uh and all this for and not not to appear to politicize it in any sense when it was already nothing more than a political witch hunt in the first place.
+The Libby case during the trial and all this, not to appear to politicize it in any sense, when it was already nothing more than a political witch hunt in the first place.

 They're trying to undermine the whole premise.